 I’m a Celebrity Champ

 Down to earth and naturally funny TV presenter from Bishop Auckland.
 An early TV appearance was on Beauty School Cop Outs for MTV but Scarlett rose to prominence for her humorous and often outspoken TV observations alongside her mum and dad on Channel 4’s Gogglebox.
-Winner of ITV’s I’m a Celebrity Get Me Out of Here in 2016 hosted by Ant and Dec and now a regular on Ant and Dec’s Saturday Night Takeaway.
+Scarlett was the winner of ITV’s I’m a Celebrity Get Me Out of Here in 2016 hosted by Ant and Dec and is now a regular on Ant and Dec’s Saturday Night Takeaway.